 Trimethylaminuria is a rare metabolic disorder.
 More than 100 cases have been reported in the medical literature.
 Some clinicians believe that the disorder is under-diagnosed since many people with mild symptoms do not seek help.
 However, some physicians do not recognize the symptoms of trimethylaminuria when a person with body odor seeks a diagnosis.

 In mild cases, symptoms are relieved when foods containing choline and lecithin are restricted.
 Some severe cases may require the administration of a gut-sterilizing antibiotic such as metronidazole.
 This treatment reduces the number of intestinal bacteria that break down choline and trimethylamine N-oxide into trimethylamine.
+In the case of mutations that do not completely abolish FMO3 activity, supplements of riboflavin might help maximize residual enzyme activity.
 Dietary supplements such as activated charcoal and copper chlorophyllin can bind trimethylamine in the gut and hence reduce the amount available for absorption.
 The use of slightly acidic soaps and body lotions can convert trimethylamine on the skin into a less volatile form that can be removed by washing.
 If the disorder is acquired due to excessive doses of L-carnitine, choline or lecithin, symptoms disappear with reduction of dosage.

 Genetic counseling may be of benefit for patients and their families.

 IInformation on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. government funding, and some supported by private industry, are posted on this government web site.